Wm. Max Miller,

 The Coffins of Nestanebtishru

 The well-preserved mummy of Nestanebtishru was found in her original double coffin set in end chamber F of DB320 (TRC, Plan 09.)
 Her burial appeared to be undisturbed by thieves, a fact which convinced Reeves that DB320 was her original place of interment.
 (DRN, 189.)
 However, although Nestanebtishru’s mummy and coffins had not been plundered by tomb robbers, the outer coffin is often described as “damaged” because it is very unevenly coated with a tarry black material that obscures most of its inscriptions and decorations.
+(See C.E.S.R.A.S. photo of outer coffin lid below left.)
 The inner coffin and coffin board, to a lesser degree, have also been blackened by this substance.

 Although mostly hidden by the black material, certain decorative features of Nestanebtishru’s two coffins remain discernable.
 Both coffins display feminine style wigs, and the wig of the inner coffin appears to be carved with a finely braided pattern used in burials of high-status 21’st Dynasty women.
 The black substance makes it difficult to determine whether the wig of the outer coffin had also been depicted as braided, but its original appearance had probably been similar to the wigs that appear on the coffins of Neskhons and Isiemkheb-D. Disc-shaped gilded earrings appear on either side of the portrait masks, and the gilded hands on both coffins display the fingers fully extended.
 These features provide further examples of gender-markers traditionally employed on the coffins of females during the 21'st Dynasty and into the 22'nd Dynasty.
 The decorations on the upper and lower sections of the outer coffin lid are difficult to see because of the remaining black varnish but appear to consist of complex representations of various deities along with winged scarabs.
 These are arranged in registers down the length of the coffin lid in a style characteristic of 21’st Dynasty “Yellow” coffins.
 The type of funerary collar depicted on Nestanebtishru's outer coffin is very difficult to determine because of the obscuring black material.
 However, the manner in which the forearms and elbows are portrayed on the design of the coffin lid might indicate that the collar extends below them and is slightly longer than funerary collars depicted on earlier 21’st Dynasty coffins.
 The transverse position of the gilded hands tends to confirm this.
 In a later stage of coffin development, the hands on coffins were positioned diagonally and appeared to emerge from the longer funerary collars that became fashionable toward the end of the 21’st Dynasty.
 (GCSS, 61. cf. the inner coffin of Djedptahiufankh.)